 This document structures considerations relevant to the return to planned surgery in four broad categories: Space, Staff, Stuff (equipment) and Systems (the four S’s).
 Within each category, preparedness for a return to activity is RAG-rated, ie Red (not ready for a return), Amber (close to being ready for a return) and Green (ready for a return).
 Shortages of key medicines is categorised as red (not ready for a return) and adequate supplies but uncertain supply chain is categorised as amber (close to ready for a return).

 Royal College Surgeons (England): Clinical guide to surgical prioritisation during the coronavirus pandemic

 Updated 31 May 2021

 This document provides a list of surgical procedures broken down in terms of recommended maximum delivery timeframes.
 The list is presented in terms of procedures that should be delivered within 24 hours, within 72 hours, within 1 month, within 3 months and over 3 months.

-Administration update (29th December 2020): administrative amendments made to the page only
+Administration update (4th June 2021): administrative amendments and updated links made to the page only